okfn/opendatahandbook-old/source/glossary.rst

     accepted to be data gathered during the course of business as usual activities which do not identify individuals or breach commercial sensitivity.
-Open government data is a subset of :term:`Public Sector Information`, which is broader in scope
+Open government data is a subset of :term:`Public Sector Information`, which is broader in scope.
+See http://opengovernmentdata.org for details.